Ziehnert/AdminGuide/docs/index.md

 curl -fsSL https://raw.githubusercontent.com/felbinger/AdminGuide/master/postinstall.sh | sudo bash
 ```

-Checkout the <a href="/installation/postinstall/">demo of the postinstall script</a>.
+Checkout the <a href="/installation/postinstall/">demo of the postinstall script (outdated!)</a>.

 </details>

 ## Create your Services

 After you successfully installed your system, you can add the services you need.
-Before you add a new service think which stack fits best.
-It might be useful to create a new stack.

 You can find a lot of services (e.g. Databases, Gameserver, Apps for Communication, Apps for File Storage, ...) in the navigation bar on the left side of the page.
-Simply add them to your `docker-compose.yml` and modify the required attributes (e.g. passwords, domain name, routing configuration, ...).
+Simply create a new directory in `/home/admin/`, add your `docker-compose.yml` and modify the required attributes (e.g. passwords, domain name, routing configuration, ...).

 ### Environment Variables
 I don't put environment variables in the `docker-compose.yml`, instead I create a `.<service_name>.env` file, in which all environment variables are defined.
 Afterwards I add this environment file using `env_file: .<service_name>.env` to the service, defined in the `docker-compose.yml`.
-The main reason for that is, to prevent password leaks: e.g. screensharing, or if you send someone your service definition
+The main reason for that is, to prevent password leaks: e. g. screensharing, or if you send someone your service definition

 ## Tools